artmg/lubuild/help/use/git-source-control.md

 If you are working solo you may just want to refresh your fork, loosing all your changes – see [Hard Reset](#hard-reset-to-upstream).

+Update: There is now a Fetch Upstream button in the Github web UI to Fetch and Merge Fast-forward, bringing your fork's current branch into line with the same branch on the upstream repo.

-Note that you can keep your fork in sync via the GitHub web UI, by creating a Pull Request, Switching Bases, and Merging - see [https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/] for a very clear guide.
+Old Note: that you can keep your fork in sync via the GitHub web UI, by creating a Pull Request, Switching Bases, and Merging - see [https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/] for a very clear guide.
 However this is not a proper rebase, but a merge **commit**,